hww/Grbl_Esp32_CoilWinder/README.md

 This project implements a coil winding machine with an ESP32 SoC and two stepper motors.

-The coil winder software is based on the Grbl [Grbl_ESP32](https://github.com/bdring/Grbl_Esp32) firmware.
+The coil winder software is based on the Grbl [Grbl_ESP32](https://github.com/bdring/Grbl_Esp32) firmware and [Coilwinder](https://github.com/hoeken/Coilwinder) software.

 Changes from the original Grbl firmware: